CasperEngl/try-catch/README.md

   </a>
 </p>

-> Package to trycatch code that accepts functions and promises
+> Functional library to try-catch code that accepts functions and promises

 ### 🏠 [Homepage](https://github.com/CasperEngl/try-catch#readme)